lynzrand/aestus/README.md

 An experimental encoding-agnostic string library for MoonBit. **Under heavy construction, not yet usable.**

+## Rationale

+UTF-16 isn't really a good choice for strings.
+You lose compatibility with ASCII like UTF-8, and you lose direct codepoint indexing like UTF-32.
+It's in the middleground for compatibility with legacy systems nobody love, so we might as well just don't use UTF-16, or at least, enclose it into something that we can easily swap away.

+## Design

 Design reference: https://swiftdoc.org/v5.1/type/string/

-For Aestus, a string is a list of Unicode code points (`Char`s), irrelevant of the underlying encoding.
+For Aestus, a string is a list of Unicode code points (`Char`s).
+The user should make no assumptions about the underlying encoding.

 You can view the string as:
 - A collection of Unicode scalars (default)